tgc1997/RMN/README.md

 ```
 By running this command, you can get the pie chart in the paper.
 And when uncommenting the
 visualization code in `sample.py`, you can visualize the module selection process.

+## Video Captioning Papers
+[This repository](https://github.com/tgc1997/Awesome-Video-Captioning) contains a curated list of research papers in Video Captioning(from 2015 to 2020).
+Link to the code and project website if available.

 ## Citation
 If you use our code in your research or wish to refer to the baseline results, please use the following BibTeX entry.